WhiteflagProtocol/whiteflag-java/README.md

 part of this distribution and may be licenced differently.

 ## Building and Testing

+The dependencies of the WFJL itself, specified in the `build.gradle` file, are:

+* the [JUnit test framework](https://junit.org/) for testing the software
+* the [Jackson JSON library](https://github.com/FasterXML/jackson) for reading and creating [JSON](https://en.wikipedia.org/wiki/JSON) formatted Whiteflag messages

 The [Gradle](https://gradle.org/) build tool is used to structure, test and build the WFJL software.